Diocese of Tulle: History

+French Revolution

 The diocese of Tulle was abolished during the French Revolution by the Legislative Assembly, under the Civil Constitution of the Clergy (1790).
 Its territory was subsumed into the new diocese, called the 'Corrèze', which was part of the Metropolitanate called the 'Metropole de Sud-Ouest (which included ten new 'departements').
 The electors of 'Corrèze' met at Tulle beginning on 20 February 1791, and after two days of deliberations elected Jean-Jacques Brivel, a 65 year old former Jesuit and the uncle of the Procurator-Syndic of Corrèzes.
 He was consecrated in Paris at the Oratory on 13 March 1791 by Constitutional Bishops Saurine (Landes), Lindet and Laurent.
 The consecration was valid, but it was illicit and schismatic; no bulls of consecration had been issued by Pope Pius VI.
 In Corrèzes only forty priests who had taken the Oath to the Constitution had to serve 320 parishes.

 In 1791 the Cathedral of Tulle was occupied by troops of the Revolution, who set up a manufactory for weapons in one transept.
 In 1796 the cupola and crossing of the transept fell, and the Choir and Transept were torn down.
 The ancient sculpture had been destroyed during the Terror.